 Filming locations include Ballyknockan, Valleymount, County Wicklow, Ireland, County Kilkenny, Ireland, Kilbride, County Wicklow, Ireland, and Kiliney, County Dublin, Ireland.

 Phew!
 That’s over 80 historical and period costume dramas that feature Irish themes and actors.
-Did Willow and Thatch miss anything you can recommend?
+Did we miss anything you can recommend?
+Here are more period dramas – including some that are hard-to-find but may pop-up on TV – which are also Irish-themed:

 Ace Eli and Rodger of the Skies (1973): Story of a 1920s stunt flyer and the son he takes on the road with him.